ajnoble/toyrobotsimulator/readme.md

 Toy Robot Simulator is a react app built with redux, hooks, styled components and is tested using jest and enzyme.
 The design pattern loosely follows the Domain or Ducks style for file structure.

 [ParcelJs](https://parceljs.org/) is used as the build tool.
-The prod build is ready to be served on a web server
+The prod build is ready to be served on a web server [Styled components](https://www.styled-components.com/) Are used as a css in js solution

 ## Static build for broser

 I have included a folder with a build fit for opening directly in the browser.
-This can be found in /browserBuild.
+This can be found in /staticBuild.
 The only difference is that the script location is relative so as not to cause a 404.
 The best way to view is by running the start command

 ## What could be improved